 \subsection{Positive Almost-Sure Termination}

-The average number of steps to normal form can be infinite for terms of $\SystTot$.
+As we already observed, the average number of steps to normal form can be infinite for terms of $\SystTot$.
 We will prove that, on the contrary, $\SystPl$ is \emph{positive} almost-surely terminating.
 This will be done by adapting (and strengthening!) the reducibility-based result from Section \ref{sect:ast}.

-For this, we will first give a formalization of the notion of execution tree discussed in Section~\ref{sec:2ndSec} in the form of a multistep reduction procedure.
-Then we will formally show that this tree is finite.

-We can give another notion of evaluation via a notion of multistep reduction.
-We will see later on that the multistep reduction is none other than $\rta^*$ for the system T with binary choice, but this is not always the case.
+To this end, we will first give a formalization of the notion of execution tree discussed in Section~\ref{sec:2ndSec} in the form of a multistep reduction procedure.
+Then, we will formally show that this tree is finite.
+We will see later that the multistep reduction is nothing more than $\rta^*$ for $\SystPl$, but that this is not the case in richer fragments of $\SystTot$.

-\begin{definition} The multistep reduction $\Rta$ is defined by induction in Figure~\ref{fig:BSTrand}.
-Due to the (potentially) countably many preconditions of the rule $(R\dash{\in})$, the derivation tree of a multistep reduction $\Rta$ can be infinitely wide and even of unbounded height, but each path have to be finite. \end{definition}
+\begin{defi} The multistep reduction relation $\Rta$ is defined by induction in Figure~\ref{fig:BSTrand}.
+Due to the (potentially) countably many preconditions of the rule $(R\dash{\in})$, the derivation tree of a multistep reduction $\Rta$ can be infinitely wide and even of unbounded height, but each path have to be finite. \end{defi}

-The infinitness of the width and the fact that the height is unbounded is essentially in order to annalise $\SystRand$ in the same way.
+The infiniteness of the width and the fact that the height is unbounded is an essential tool for analising $\SystRand$.
 In fact, most theorems in this section will be given for both $\SystPl$ and $\SystRand$.
-But, for now, we will focus on $\SystPl$ and finite derivations, while $\SystPl$ and transfinite derivations will be analyzed in details in Section~\ref{sec:multStepRand}.
+But, for now, we will focus on $\SystPl$ and finite derivations, while $\SystRand$ and transfinite derivations will be analyzed in details in Section~\ref{sec:multStepRand}.